 - Skies of Arcadia: Vyse Dyne.
 Much of the game centers on his quest to explore all the lands of Arcadia, which is recorded in his journal entries.
 There's even a massive sidequest to find all 88 hidden discoveries.
 Vyse also lampshades it, near the beginning of the game, while he, Aika, and Fina are watching the sunset on Pirate Isle:

 Vyse: (wistfully) "I want to see what's out there... to see what lies beyond the sunset."

-The protagonists of the Uncharted Waters series can be played as such, particularly the playable characters of the Explorer background in the second game.
-Ernst is the best example, since his overarching quest is to explore and map the entire globe.
+- The protagonists of the Uncharted Waters series can be played as such, particularly the playable characters of the Explorer background in the second game, Uncharted Waters: New Horizons.
+Ernst is the best example since his overarching quest is to explore and map the entire globe.
 Pietro and Joao also do a fair bit of exploring, but the former is mainly after hidden treasures, while the latter's storyline involves an equal amount of naval battles.

-One of the scrolls in Pandaria tells the legend of a Liu Lang, a young Pandaren who set out to explore the world beyond the mist riding on the back of a turtle.
+- One of the scrolls in Pandaria tells the legend of a Liu Lang, a young Pandaren who set out to explore the world beyond the mist riding on the back of a turtle.
 That turtle ended up growing into the Wandering Isle that the player Pandaren come from.
 It still returns to Pandaria every so often to pick up any like-minded Pandaran that finds life on Pandaria to not be for them.